-Judah uses Old Testament and Jewish literature to demonstrate how rebellious people receive divine justice and warn against rebellious, corrupt teachers who reject God's messengers.
+Judah uses Old Testament and Jewish literature to demonstrate how rebellious people receive divine justice.
+It is a warnning against corrupt teachers who reject God's messengers.

 Old Testament examples about rebels who corrupt other people are metaphors for teachers whose self-absorption and trail of chaos betray their claim to follow Jesus.

-Judah gives the church ancient and recent warnings to deal with corrupt teachers.
-They distort Jesus' good news, but God's justice on evil is coming.
+Judah warns against corrupt teachers.
+They're distorting Jesus' good news, but God's justice on evil is coming.

 Build a New Temple

-The book of Jude reminds believers in God's new temple to build faithfully on Jesus' message, pray, love, obey and stay alert for His return.
+The book of Jude reminds believers to build faithfully on Jesus' message.
+They are to pray, love, obey, and stay alert for his return.